-At the end of September 2021, the Central Bank set for the first time a harmonised level for the materiality threshold for credit obligations that are past due in Iceland.
-The harmonised threshold has an absolute component of ISK 15,000 for retail obligors and ISK 75,000 for others and a relative component of 1% of the obligor's total exposure. Íslandsbanki has been using a very similar absolute component in its definition of default under point (b) but the relative component has not been used.
-The Bank's definition is therefore currently stricter than necessary; however, the difference is not expected to be significant.
+At the end of September 2021, the Central Bank of Iceland set for the first time a harmonised level for the materiality threshold for credit obligations that are past due in Iceland.
+The harmonised threshold has an absolute component of ISK 15,000 for retail obligors and ISK 75,000 for others and a relative component of 1% of the obligor's total exposure. Íslandsbanki has been using a similar absolute component in its definition of default under point (b) but the relative component was added in the year 2022.
+At the same time the method for counting days past due was changed so that a partial repayment of an amount past due does not affect the number of days past due if the remaining amount past due owed by the same obligor still exceeds the materiality threshold.